U.S. court blocks FCC bid to expand public broadband

 The city offers phone, internet and cable services which it says are cheaper than its private-sector competitors.
 The city also provides free Wi-Fi service to its entire downtown area and each of the top seven employers in Wilson is a customer.
 Individuals in five neighboring counties have also sought to join.

-The FCC has noted that companies in Tennessee, including Amazon.com Inc and Volkswagen AG, use the service in Chattanooga.
+The FCC has noted that companies in Tennessee, including Amazon.com Inc (AMZN.O) and Volkswagen AG (VOWG_p.DE), use the service in Chattanooga.